networknt/light-doc/content/en/deployment/linux_service.md

 In this case, the default executable script will run the application as the bootapp user.

-To reduce the chances of the application’s user account is compromised, you should consider preventing it from using a login shell.
+To reduce the chances of the application’s user account being compromised, you should consider preventing it from using a login shell.
 Set the account’s shell to /usr/sbin/nologin, for example.

 You should also take steps to prevent the modification of your application’s jar file.
 Firstly, configure its permissions so that it cannot be written and can only be read or executed by its owner: